pyjanitor-devs/pyjanitor/mkdocs/devguide.md

 ### Check your environment

-To ensure that your environemnt is properly set up, run the following command:
+To ensure that your environment is properly set up, run the following command:

 ```bash
 python -m pytest -m "not turtle"